Grand Classica accidents and incidents

 |23 December 2005||Crew / Passenger Deaths|

-(Costa Classica) On December 23, 2005, the ship was docked in call port Funchal (Madeira Portugal), when on a Costa Cruises sponsored shore excursion 5 passengers (all of Italian nationality) died in a bus crash incident.
+(Costa Classica) On December 23, 2005, the ship was docked in call port Funchal (Madeira Portugal), when on a Costa Cruises sponsored shore excursion 5 passengers (all of the Italian nationality) died in a bus crash incident.
 The tour bus overturned on the road leading to Sao Vicente.
 Another 43 passengers were injured, among those a 9-month-old baby boy.

 The investigation indicated that the bus was speeding and the driver was tested positive for alcohol.